apache/drill/_docs/sql-reference/sql-commands/011-refresh-table-metadata.md

 ## Usage Notes

 ### Metadata Storage
 -  Drill traverses directories for Parquet files and gathers the metadata from the footer of the files.
 Drill stores the collected metadata in a metadata cache file, `.drill.parquet_file_metadata.v4`, a summary file, `.drill.parquet_summary_metadata.v4`, and a directories file, `.drill.parquet_metadata_directories` file at each directory level.
+-  Introduced in Drill 1.16, the summary file, `.drill.parquet_summary_metadata.v4`, optimizes planning for certain queries, like COUNT(*) queries, such that the planner can use the summary file instead of the larger metadata cache file.
-- The metadata cache file stores metadata for files in that directory, as well as the metadata for the files in the subdirectories.
+- The metadata cache file stores metadata for files in the current directory, as well as the metadata for the files in subdirectories.
 - For each row group in a Parquet file, the metadata cache file stores the column names in the row group and the column statistics, such as the min/max values and null count.
 - If the Parquet data is updated, for example data is added to a file, Drill automatically  refreshes the Parquet metadata when you issue the next query against the Parquet data.